fralau/mkdocs-mermaid2-plugin/webdoc/docs/tips.md

 ```

-In this way, you will be able to change that value whenenever you need it.
+In this way, you will be able to change that value wherever it appears in the pages,
+simply by modifying the value in the config file.

 To do that, you would have to use the [Mkdocs-Macros plugin](https://mkdocs-macros-plugin.readthedocs.io/).